Terenceyuyue/varFEM/README.md

 - tool, mesh: You can find functions involving visulization, boundary setting, mesh generation, and numerical integration and so on.

-- pdedata: It provides information of PDE equations associated with examples in example folder.
+- pdedata: It provides information of PDE equations associated with examples in the example folder.

 - meshdata: It stories mesh data used in all kinds of examples.